C09086v2 Bachelor of Medical Science Bachelor of Laws (Honours)Award(s): Bachelor of Medical Science in Medical and Health-related Sciences (BMedSc)

 Levels of award

 The Bachelor of Laws (Honours) may be awarded with first or second class honours, which does not require an additional honours year.
-Honours candidates must complete 76090 Research Methodology and 76040 Research Thesis within the course.
+Honours candidates must complete 76090 Research Methodology in their penultimate session and 76040 Research Thesis in their final session within the course.
 The rules concerning the Bachelor of Laws (Honours) can be found in undergraduate course information.

 The Bachelor of Medical Science (Honours) (C09031) requires an additional year of study and is designed to introduce students to research work in medical science.
 It allows eligible students to continue with postgraduate studies if desired and enhances their employment prospects.